Licnex/Main.py-projects/README.md

-Just my first try at project euler problems, Trying to make every problem's solution a function
+Just my first try at project euler problems, Trying to make every problem's solution a function with a wider range of possibilities & uses.